-- Unlimited Bandwidth
+- Unlimited VPN connections

 Other Advantages of Using a VPN

-You’ll also have access to established Internet service that would normally block your connection if they found out that you’re not based within their supported regions.
+You’ll also have access to established Internet services that would normally block your connection if they found out that you’re not based within their supported regions.
 If you tend to do a considerable amount of shopping online, hiding your location means that you’ll have access to the most affordable prices, since you’ll be buying through the regional sites where their prices are more affordable.

-Using a VPN also keeps your ISP away from spying on your activities online, thereby helping to prevent against any form of throttling that may be forced onto your connection.
+Using a VPN also keeps your ISP away from spying on your activities online, thereby helping to prevent any form of throttling that may be forced onto your connection.
 This is key especially if you tend to do a lot of streaming, as you’ll be able to enjoy the full speed of your connection.

 Best VPNs for QNAP NAS

-Now that you know what you stand to gain by using your VPN in conjunction with your QNAP device, let’s take a look at some of the best services to subscribe to so as to ensure your connection remains secure:
+Now that you know what you stand to gain by using your VPN in conjunction with your QNAP device, let’s take a look at some of the best services to subscribing to so as to ensure your connection remains secure:

 Headquartered in the British Virgin Islands, ExpressVPN has an impressive network of about 2000 servers based in about 60 countries around the world.
 The service is known as a premium choice especially for users that are looking for the best in online protection.

 The provider also has a reliable customer service team that you can reach 24/7 through email, live chat, or even through their social media channels.
 ExpressVPN also offers a 99.99% uptime guarantee, as well as a Smart DNS service to spoof your location.
 To learn more about what the service has in store, have a look at our more in-depth ExpressVPN Review.

 If the name doesn’t do a good job of hinting at what to expect from signing up with BulletVPN, then we might as well break it down for you in this short review.
-This Estonia based provider offers one of the fastest server speeds in the VPN industry, making it suitable for transferring data quickly between your device and your NAS system.
+This Estonia-based provider offers one of the fastest server speeds in the VPN industry, making it suitable for transferring data quickly between your device and your NAS system.

-BulletVPN has a server presence in about 19 countries, and support for OpenVPN, L2TP/IPSec, and IKEv2 as VPN protocols.
+BulletVPN has a server presence in about 55 countries and supports OpenVPN, L2TP/IPSec, and IKEv2 as VPN protocols.
 The service also has a version of its VPN software that can be downloaded manually onto a router, and if this gets done, you’d be able to increase the number of simultaneous devices that are supported by the device up from three.

 NordVPN easily stands out among all the other VPN services thanks to its wide range of 4000+ servers and its collection of tools and features meant to ensure you get unrivaled protection.
-Its base in Panama is quite convenient as it is far away from the jurisdiction of any data regulatory authority, and on top of that, they adhere to a strict zero logging policy that ensures that none of your data gets recorded or stored.
+Its base in Panama is quite convenient as it is far away from the jurisdiction of any data regulatory authority, and on top of that, they adhere to a strict zero-logging policy that ensures that none of your data gets recorded or stored.